 The robotic arm can be scheduled to deliver plates to and from the liquid handler, incubator, microplate washer, and reader of your automation setup in a method-specific way, completely freeing you from the lab bench.
 And, as your lab’s needs evolve, your workcell can be integrated with other instruments, like a plate sealer, seal remover, and plate shaker to further optimize your assay process.

 Here we demonstrate five workcells for an integrated solution that combines hardware and software for ELISA-based experiments, offering automation capabilities ranging from entry-level to advanced.
-No matter where you are in your automation journey, these workflows can be tailored to your specific research needs according to sample size or sensitivity, as well as the need for increased throughput, efficiency, and walk-away time.
+No matter where you are at in your automation journey, these workflows can be tailored to your specific research needs according to sample size or sensitivity, as well as the need for increased throughput, efficiency, and walk-away time.

 ELISA Workcell: Single-step instrument plate loader